Advantaged/4Kn-Formatting/README.md

 ```
 ### 5. Partitioning & Formatting
 - **Note 1**: Here are three different things to setup; 1.
 Partition-table type (GPT or MBR/DOS), 2.
 Partitioning of drive (subdivision), 3.
 Formatting the partition with a file-system (fs) e.g. 'ext4', 'btrfs', 'FAT-32' etc..
-- **Note 2**: I prefere to do it (for many reasons) manually; a.. better control of 'start & end' (letting empty space at end of drive), b.. exact dimensions (in KiB, MiB, GiB, etc.), c.. commit/assign special parameters assuring/force 4KiB block-size (that other CLI- or Visual-Tools don't do), d.. plan exactly in a text-file or script avoiding errors.
+- **Note 2**: I prefere to do it (for many reasons) manually;
+- - a better control of 'start & end' (letting empty space at end of drive), b.. exact dimensions (in KiB, MiB, GiB, etc.), c.. commit/assign special parameters assuring/force 4KiB block-size (that other CLI- or Visual-Tools don't do), d.. plan exactly in a text-file or script avoiding errors.
 -- xyz
 #### 5.1.
 Partition-table